BraftonSupport/braftonium-new/readme.md

 # Brafonium Plugin

-This is a plugin we have wanted to make for a while, to make our lives easier and we thought we had to share it with everyone!
+This is a plugin we have wanted to make for a while, to make our(and clients') lives easier and we thought we had to share it with everyone!
 (If you love ACF PRO that is).
-- Create: widgets, custom blocks(with sass), custom post types(unlimited taxonomies)
-- Enable debug for administrators only
-- Add JS/CSS to all/specific pages with options to defer/async
+This plugin will only work if you have ACF PRO Plugin.

+## General User Options

+1. Blocks - We have created blocks which will work with Gutenberg, just like any other block.
+They will all be in the category braftonium.
+2. Manage Widgets - You can easily create multiple widgets with optional settins like (class, id, description).
+They will appear in the general Wordpress Widgets page.
+3. Custom Posts & Taxonomies - Create re-usable taxonomies and multiple custom posts without any coding.
+4. Debug - Debug mode will only turn on debug for administrators, so the public doesn't see funny stuff.
+5. Inject custom CSS/CSS stylesheet/JS/JS file with async/defer into the header or footer.
+6. Change the Wordpress Administrator without requiring an email confirmation.

+## Developer Options

+1. Blocks - You can override our blocks templates in your child theme (See Readme in /blocks)
+2. Custom Posts & Taxonomies - Create re-usable taxonomies and multiple custom posts without any coding.
+You will need to create your own templates, as usual.
+3. Debug - Debug mode will only turn on debug for administrators, so the public doesn't see funny stuff.
+4. Inject custom CSS/CSS stylesheet/JS/JS file with async/defer into the header or footer.
-- Swop a template for a specific audience so you can work on template B while the public see template A
+5. Swop a template for a specific audience so you can work on template B while the public see template A, helping you avoid live problems.
+This is like a mini staging area.
+6. Include Fonts Awesome - We all tend to use this pretty often.
+7. Change the Wordpress Administrator without requiring an email confirmation.

-## ACF BLOCKS
+## Blocks

+### Overview

 It can be a tedious task creating blocks..
-You need to rewrite ALOT of code: enqueue assets, create groups and fields(with unique ids).
-We have developed a system which speeds things up(ALOT)..
-We even added a SASS compiler..
-All you have to do now is follow a few simple steps:
+You need to rewrite ALOT of code.
+We have developed a system which speeds things up(ALOT).. and requires minimal code.
+We have included a SCSS compiler, given you the ability to override templates in your child theme and JSON fields (no database work required to setup fields/groups).

+### Example

+There is an example block in folder /example.
+Use this, and it's comments to guide you.
+This guide will be based on the Example Block.

+### Creating a block

-1. Create a new block(block-name) in the blocks folder
+1. Create a new folder in /blocks/example
-2. Copy the 'block-settings.php' file from /blocks/example.php
+2. Add acf.php, copy the example.acf.php file and make your changes
-3. Set: Block Name, Description & Fields
+3. Add html.php (this will be where your block outputs)
-4. Create your block.php file to output your block (As per ACF guidelines it should match the folder name)
+4. Create your field group using ACF on the backend and export it to a file with the name fields.json
-5. Add JS/CSS files(their names don't matter) to the block folder (They will automatically be enqueued thanks to register-blocks.php)
+5. Add JS/CSS files to the folder and enqueue them (example.acf.php)

+### Create & Export Fields

+1. Go to the Wordpress admin panel -> Custom Fields -> Add New
+2. Create your field group(make sure to set the Location to your new block) and click publish
+3. Click Tools (next to field groups on the top of the page)
+4. Select your new field group and click Export File
+5. Copy the new JSON file to your new folder and rename it fields.json

-### SASS in blocks
+### SASS

 We have added a sass compiler to our blocks.
-CSS will NOT be commited.

-There is is a Github workflow file (/.github/workflows/compile-scss.yml).
-When you push to Github the SASS/SCSS files will be compiled into CSS files, with the same name as the SCSS file.
-This workflow will only be done when you push to Github.
-If you want to compile SCSS files on your local build to preview before you push, you will need to run the commands using npm.
+You can work with SCSS and your CSS file will be created/updated.
+CSS will NOT be commited to Github, but will be compiled using a Github Workflow (.github/workflows/compile-scss.yml).

-Follow the steps below to use SCSS!
+Follow the steps below to use SCSS on your local machine!

-1. Create scss file in the block folder (it can have any name)
+1. Create example.scss(can have anyname) file in the block folder (remember to enqueue example.css in acf.php)
-2. Open your terminal to the blocks root folder: /wp-content/plugins/braftonium-new/blocks
+2. Open your terminal to the /blocks root folder: /wp-content/plugins/braftonium-new/blocks
 3. Run "install npm" (First time)
-4. Run "npm sass-watch"
+4. Run "npm sass-watch" (Everytime)

-You have to run "npm sass-watch" before saving an scss file, then it will either create/update the css file automatically.
+### Override Template

+You may want to override the default template (blocks/example/html.php) in your child theme.
+If you have example.php in /themes/current-theme/templates/blocks/example.php it will be used instead of the default temple (blocks/example/html.php).

-## Custom Posts
+## Custom Posts & Taxonomies

 No dev work should be needed here.

-There is a repeater which let's you create multiple post types and add multiple taxonomies including:
+There is a repeater which let's you create multiple post types and add multiple taxonomies.
+You will have to create your own templates. (https://wphierarchy.com/)
-Categories, Tags & anything else you want.

 ## Add Scripts or Styles

 This will give you a few different ways to inject/enqueue JS, Scripts, CSS or Stylesheets.
-You can add global rules for all pages or you can add rules for specific posts/pages.
+Add global rules for all pages or you can add rules for specific posts/pages.
+Options include:

-### You can enqueue(Requires url):
-1. Scripts (Normal, Defer, Async)
-2. Stylesheets

-### And you can inject (Needs to be wrapped in <script> or <style> tags):
-1. Header
+1. Location: Header/Footer
-2. Before content
-3. After content
-4. Footer
+2. Method: CSS/CSS stylesheet/JS/JS Async/JS Defer
+3. Disable: Disable any rule, without having to delete it.
+4. Content: This will either be your JS/CSS/URL

 ## Debug